Main Objectives and Long Term Goals

 In the long term, RESILIENCE aims at:

-1. increasing and systematising inter- and multidisciplinary activities to create larger scientific aggregations capable of facilitating further exchanges between the various super-specialised and overarching research approaches to religion.
+1. Increasing and systematising inter- and multidisciplinary activities to create larger scientific aggregations capable of facilitating further exchanges between the various super-specialised and overarching research approaches to religion.

 2. Assembling results and paving the way for more effective research (investing money to produce knowledge) and more innovation (investing knowledge to produce money);